(Image credit here)

 + Develop a working relationship with a reputable artist.

 How do you know if they're reputable?
-Here's some tips
+Here's some tips:

-- Ask to look at a potential artists portfolio (you can often get a feel for their style on their website, if they have one, but talk to the artist in person before you get tattooed and ask for a portfolio of HEALED pieces).
+- Look for health department certification in the shop (it takes 30 seconds to Google your local state law requirements).- Ask to look at a potential artists portfolio (you can often get a feel for their style on their website, if they have one, but talk to the artist in person before you get tattooed and ask for a portfolio of HEALED pieces).

 - Ask around.
 If I spy a person with a nice tattoo, I find is it perfectly acceptable to politely ask , "Your tattoo is amazing.
 Who is your artist?"
 Gain a consensus.